 Axos Bank First Checking review

 Give your child the gift of their very first checking account with Axos Bank First Checking.
-This account is made for kids ages 13 to 17 and touts a competitive 0.25% APY, up to $12 in ATM reimbursements and no monthly fees.
+This account is made for kids ages 13 to 17 and has a relatively low 0.1% APY.
+However, it includes up to $12 in monthly ATM reimbursements and no ongoing fees.

 $0 per month